bredele/grunt-bredele/README.md

 grunt-bredele
 =============

-∏
-This is the grunt.js fille I use for my web projectsss.
+This is the grunt.js fille I use for my web projects.